-- (a) Subject to Articles 61(b) and 61(c), the Company must apply the profits (if any) or other income and property of the Company solely towards the promotion of the charitable objects of the Company set out in Article 5 and no portion of it may be paid or transferred, directly or indirectly, to any Member whether by way of dividend, bonus or otherwise. - (b) Nothing in Article 61 prevents the Company making any payment in Good Faith of: - (i) reasonable and proper remuneration to any Member for any services actually rendered or goods supplied to the Company in the ordinary and usual course of business of the Company; - (ii) the payment or reimbursement of out-of-pocket expenses incurred by a Member on behalf of the Company where the amount payable does not exceed an amount previously approved by the Board; - (iii) reasonable and proper rent or fees to a Member for premises leased or licensed by any Member to the Company; - (iv) money to any Member, being a solicitor, accountant or other person engaged in any profession, for all usual professional or other charges for work done by that person or that person's firm or employer, where the provision of the service has the prior approval of the Board and the amount payable is approved by the Board and is not more than an amount which commercially would be reasonable payment for the service: - (v) interest to a Member at a rate not exceeding a rate approved by the Board on money borrowed by the Company from the Member; or - (vi) an amount pursuant to Article 77. - (c) The Company must not pay fees to or on behalf of Directors or a Secretary but the Company may make payments to a Director or Secretary in Good Faith for: - (i) the payment or reimbursement of out-of-pocket expenses reasonably incurred by a Director or Secretary in the performance of any duty as a director or secretary of the Company where that payment or reimbursement has been approved by the Board; - (ii) money to any Director or Secretary, being a solicitor, accountant or other person engaged in any profession, for all usual professional or other charges for work done by that person or that person's firm or employer, where the provision of the service has the prior approval of the Board and the amount payable is approved by the Board and is not more than an amount which commercially would be reasonable payment for the service;
+- (a) Subject to Articles 61(b) and 61(c), the Company must apply the profits (if any) or other income and property of the Company solely towards the promotion of the charitable objects of the Company set out in Article 5 and no portion of it may be paid or transferred, directly or indirectly, to any Member whether by way of dividend, bonus or otherwise. - (b) Nothing in Article 61 prevents the Company making any payment in Good Faith of: - (i) reasonable and proper remuneration to any Member for any services actually rendered or goods supplied to the Company in the ordinary and usual course of business of the Company;

-- (iii) any salary or wage due to the Director or Secretary as an employee of the Company where the terms of employment have been approved by the Board: - (iv) an insurance premium in respect of a contract insuring a Director or Secretary for a liability incurred as an officer of the Company where the Board has approved the payment of the premium; or - (v) any payment pursuant to Article 71(a), 71(c) or 71(d) or a payment pursuant to any agreement or deed referred to in Article 71(e).
+- the payment or reimbursement of out-of-pocket expenses incurred by a Member on behalf of the Company where the amount payable does not exceed an amount previously approved by the Board; - (iii) reasonable and proper rent or fees to a Member for premises leased or licensed by any Member to the Company; - (iv) money to any Member, being a solicitor, accountant or other person engaged in any profession, for all usual professional or other charges for work done by that person or that person's firm or employer, where the provision of the service has the prior approval of the Board and the amount payable is approved by the Board and is not more than an amount which commercially would be reasonable payment for the service; - (v) interest to a Member at a rate not exceeding a rate approved by the Board on money borrowed by the Company from the Member; or - (vi) an amount pursuant to Article 77. - (c) As remuneration for their services as Directors, the Director may be paid a sum per annum (accruing from day to day and payable quarterly or monthly as determined by the Company) determined by the Members in a general meeting (Remuneration Pool).
+The Remuneration Pool is to be divided among the Directors in the proportions determined by resolution of the Board. - (d) In addition to Article 61 above, the Company may make payments to a Director or Secretary in Good Faith for: - (i) the payment or reimbursement of out-of-pocket expenses reasonably incurred by a Director or Secretary in the performance of any duty as a director or secretary of the Company (including in their capacity as a member of any Board committee) where that payment or reimbursement has been approved by the Board; - (ii) money to any Director or Secretary, being a solicitor, accountant or other person engaged in any profession, for all usual professional or other charges for work done by that person or that person's firm or employer, where the provision of the service has the prior approval of the Board and the amount payable is approved by the Board and is not more than an amount which commercially would be reasonable payment for the service; - (iii) any salary or wage due to the Director or Secretary as an employee of the Company where the terms of employment have been approved by the Board; - (iv) an insurance premium in respect of a contract insuring a Director or Secretary for a liability incurred as an officer of the Company where the Board has approved the payment of the premium; or - (v) any payment pursuant to Article 71(a), 71(c) or 71(d) or a payment pursuant to any agreement or deed referred to in Article 71(e).